 In this blog post, I will teach you how to put your Laravel app / site onto Heroku (using the browser interface) for free.
-Since Hosting on Heroku is free, this is ideal to host any of your projects in your portfolio.
-Let’s get started.
+Since Hosting on Heroku is free, this is ideal for hosting any of your projects in your portfolio.
+Let's get started.

 Give your app a name.
-Whatever name you choose will become part of the url of the app.
-So if name the app: my-clone-project then the url will become my-clone-project.herokuapp.com.
+Whatever name you choose will become part of the URL of the app.
+So if you name the app: my-clone-project, then the URL will become my-clone-project.herokuapp.com.

 Also, choose whichever region you want.